| | |

 5. Be prepared.

 Make sure you pack some game-viewing essentials.
-Unless you are really lucky, chances are the game you sight will be a fair distance from the road.
-Binoculars are number one on our list of things to pack for a day in the park.
+Unless you’re really lucky, chances are the game you see will be some distance from the road.
+Binoculars top our list of day-visit necessities.

-Added to this are guide books, especially if you are doing a self-drive through the Kruger National Park.
-Our bird book is always close by, and a book on animal spoor is always fun for something different if you are going to be driving on dirt roads.
+Guide books are also invaluable – especially if you’re doing a self-drive.
+We always keep a bird book handy, and a book on animal spoor is fun for something different if you’re using dirt roads.

 A trusty pair of binoculars are a must in the Kruger National Park.

-The Kruger National Park has plenty of restaurants within its rest camps, but why not rather pack a picnic and visit one of the picnic sites instead?
-This is a great way not only to beat the crowds, but also a chance to take in Nature instead of the vinyl chairs and tiled floor of some tastefully-decorated restaurant!
-Just a note of caution: Look out for scavenging monkeys and baboons who frequent picnic sites, especially if you have small children.
-Never encourage their behaviour by feeding them, and be responsible with the rubbish that you throw away.
-Make sure that it is disposed of in a monkey-proof bin, or if one is not available, take it home with you instead.
+While Kruger has plenty of restaurants within its rest camps, why not pack a picnic and stop at one of the picnic sites instead?
+It’s a great way to avoid the crowds and immerse yourself in nature – far more rewarding than tiled floors and plastic chairs.
+Just one note of caution: watch out for scavenging monkeys and baboons at these sites, especially if you have small children.
+Never feed them, and be responsible with your rubbish – use monkey-proof bins, or take it with you if none are available.

 Baboons are a common sight in and around campsites and should not be provoked or fed.